 2026 Colors of the Year: Every Major Brand Compared

 Every year, the biggest paint brands announce their Color of the Year — a single shade they believe captures the cultural mood.
-For 2026, the picks are strikingly aligned: earthy greens, warm neutrals, and nature-inspired tones dominate.
-Let's break down every major selection and find the closest matches across brands.
+For 2026 the picks are strikingly aligned: earthy greens, warm neutrals, and nature-inspired tones dominate.
+After 2025's bolder palette of reds and deep navies, every major brand pivoted toward quieter, more livable colors.
+Below, every official 2026 selection — what it actually looks like on a wall, why each brand chose it, and what it pairs with.

 Sherwin-Williams: Universal Khaki

+At LRV 40 it carries more visual weight than the chip suggests in north-facing rooms; sample on the actual wall before committing.
 Looking for this shade from another brand?
-Use our color search to find the closest Delta E match from any brand.
+Use our color search to find the closest Delta E match.

 Benjamin Moore: Silhouette